rebelvg/framework.VR/readme.txt

 0 = [this] execVM "scripts\boxes\box.sqf"; //add this to the main box, it uses loadoutArray from framework\init.sqf to place things in
 0 = [this] execVM "scripts\boxes\box_medical.sqf"; //box with advanced medical equipment 0 = [this] execVM "scripts\boxes\box_veh.sqf"; //contains same as box.sqf but in smaller quantities

+To enable suicide set canSuicide to true in the init.sqf.
+To enable JIP teleportation set murshun_allowJipTeleporting to true in the inti.sqf.
 */

 //remove musicRadiosArray if you don't have and don't need a radio on the base